jamesdongdong/vue-find-parent-component/README.md

 # vue-find-parent-component README

-an extension to find vue parent component
+a vscode extension to find vue parent component

+## install
+Search `vue-find-parent-component` in Marketplace.

-# package & install
+Or, package and install vsix file by yourself.

+### packaging method
-using below command
+Using below command

 ```
 npm i vsce -g
 vsce package
 ```
-you will get a vsix file. just install it into your vscode
+You will get a vsix file.
+Just install it into your vscode
 ![alt text](image.png)

 # usage demo
-open the vue file and click 'Find Parent Component' inside the menu
+Open a vue file and click 'Find Parent Component' inside the menu.

 ![alt text](image-1.png)

-there it is
+There it is!
 ![alt text](image-2.png)